The content in this site is provided for informational and reviewing purposes only. This is not the NAEA official website.

 Membership in the National Art Education Association

-Association members, men and women, include K-12 art teachers, university professors and university students who plan to become art educators.
+Association members include K-12 art teachers, university professors and university students who plan to become art educators.
 Membership is open to art museum educators, non-art educators, researchers, scholars, school administrators, teaching artists, general artists and retirees.

 Students can be members of the National Art Honor Society.
 (There are over 2,000 National Art Honor Society chapters.)
 Student IDs are required to join as a student, and student chapters require a sponsor member.
 The NAEA has members in all fifty states, several Canadian provinces, many U.S. military bases and 25 foreign countries.